BACHELOR OF RADIATION THERAPY TECHNOLOGY (B.RTT)

 • Certificate of change of name if applicable supported by documentary evidence like Government Gazette

-INTERNATIONAL STUDENT
+INTERNATIONAL STUDENTS

-Kindly visit the link provided below for further assistance https://scie.ac.in/.
+Kindly visit the link provided below for further assistance: https://scie.ac.in/

 THE OBJECTIVES OF INTERNATIONALIZATION ARE